In this article:

 Laser therapy is a minimally invasive procedure wherein the doctor targets laser energy on the hyperpigmented area to destroy the damaged cells and excess melanin without affecting the surrounding tissue.

 Hyperpigmentation falls within the purview of a primary care practitioner.
 The doctor will inquire about your medical history and any coinciding symptoms before moving on to a skin examination.
-A skin biopsy may be needed to rule out melanoma and its precursors.
+A skin biopsy may be needed to rule out the melanoma and its precursors.
 (8)

 Causes and Symptoms of Hyperpigmentation